swimmingly/swimmingly.github.io/_pages/other/overview.md

 ### captured

 To live fully, we need freedom.
-But a universal mistake about government has captured us.
+But an old mistake about government has captured us, especially here in America.
 This essay opens the cage.

+We will identify the reason for politics, examine the contradiction plaguing America's, and present the logical solution.

 ### politics